Monsler/PPG-Mod-Creator/README.md

 And if you're crazy, you can contribute on the repo to help me clean the code, and have your name displayed on the helpers page on the website.

 # Changelogs (From the websites creation to now)
+- **[03/09/2022]** Added almost all material types in the object creation form, added the Gorse in the entity making form and added ppg assets links.
 - **[03/08/2022]** High quality human textures are now supported.
 Also added the possibility to make an object weightless.
 Also modified the README.md
 - **[03/05/2022]** Added more explosive and weapon types.
 - **[03/03/2022]** Added more weapon types.